grassrootseconomics/org-website/content/Blog/wfp-kitui.md

 ![image](images/blog/wfp-kitui3.webp)

-Talib Mutogi, the Kitui-East area Chief (pictured above) took part in an economic mapping exercise, praised the project, saying, "Mumo vouchers (CIC) have changed the lives of the people in my community.
+**Talib Mutogi**, the Kitui-East area Chief (pictured above) took part in an economic mapping exercise, praised the project, saying, *"Mumo vouchers (CIC) have changed the lives of the people in my community.
 I'm happy to see people meet every week to trade using vouchers, creating trust amongst them.
-I'm grateful for the project and it's my prayer that it continues for the benefit of this community."
+I'm grateful for the project and it's my prayer that it continues for the benefit of this community."*

-Elizabeth Kavutha, from the Baraka Group in Zombe, Kitui, also expressed her appreciation for the project, saying, "I thank Grassroots Economics Foundation for the support they have given us in creating our own voucher (CIC).
+**Elizabeth Kavutha**, from the Baraka Group in Zombe, Kitui, also expressed her appreciation for the project, saying, *"I thank Grassroots Economics Foundation for the support they have given us in creating our own voucher (CIC).
 So many members of my community would go hungry or have one meal a day because of the hardship that we go through.
 Now that we have our vouchers, things have been easy as we can exchange our goods and services without Shillings.
-This is a support that is long term and we are looking forward to expanding our networks by registering more members to our network."
+This is a support that is long term and we are looking forward to expanding our networks by registering more members to our network."*

 Two Universities were involved in the RCT design and data analysis - University of Tel Aviv and Central European University.
 Preliminary results from spending journal analysis shows the CICs spreading from 14 villages to over 700 villages in the region.
 The Grassroots Economics Foundation is excited to continue working with communities in Kenya and beyond to create sustainable and inclusive economic systems.

-‘This pilot explored the strong potential of localized, DLT powered community currencies to complement humanitarian and development assistance programs and build resilience of traditionally excluded people from financial systems.
-I look forward to seeing the continued growth and adoption of such approaches.’ -Sarah Hulbert, WFP Innovation Accelerator

 For more information about the project or Grassroots Economics Foundation, please visit our [website](https://grassecon.org) or contact us at info@grassecon.org.